 Historic Preservation Undergraduate Program

 Historic Preservation centers on the conservation, interpretation, and advocacy of historic sites, structures, and cultural landscapes.
 Studying historic preservation in the School of Architecture & Environment can help you build your knowledge of historic resources and grow your ability to understand the significance of cultural heritage and resource management within communities.
-Undergraduate students from any UO major are eligible to enroll in our minor.

 The Student Experience